Alaetomaryjane/Market-basket-Optimization/README.md

 ## Evaluation Summary

-Apriori algorithm effectively identifies the most frequent itemsets and the association rules extracted provide practical insight into how items are purchased together
+Apriori algorithm effectively identifies the most frequent itemsets and the association rules extracted provide practical insight into how items are purchased together.

 ## Conclusion